CosmWasm/sylvia-book/src/basics/reusability.md

 # Next step

-We have learned about almost all of the `sylvia` features.
+We have learned about almost all of the ^sylvia features.
 The next chapter will be about talking with remotes.